Development and Conflict Research (DACOR)

 Driscoll, Jesse, and Nicholai Lidow.
 “Representative Surveys in Insecure Environments: A Case Study of Mogadhishu, Somalia.”
 Journal of Survey Statistics and Methodology 2, No. 1 (2014): 78–95.

 Egel, Daniel.
-Tribal Heterogeneity and the Allocation of Development Resources: Evidence from Yemen, Journal of Development Economics 101 (March 2013): 228–32.
+Tribal Heterogeneity and the Allocation of Publicly Provided Goods: Evidence from Yemen, Journal of Development Economics 101 (March 2013): 228–32.

 Heger, Lindsay, Danielle Jung, and Wendy Wong.
 “Organizing for Resistance: How Group Structure Impacts the Character of Violence.”Terrorism and Political Violence 24, No. 5 (2012): 743–68.